In the mood for a film? The UK’s TV services are ready for their close-up

 So lights, camera… let’s get on with it.

 Sky Cinema - formerly known as Sky Movies - is the most comprehensive movie service in the UK and naturally it’s available with Sky TV.
 It gives you 11 channels, covering all types of flicks - Oscar winners, superhero slugfests, art-house, family… you name it.

 It’s typically the first service to get premieres too, so if you’re particularly interested in seeing new films on TV, Sky Cinema’s your best bet.

-Sky Cinema comes as standard with the appropriately-named Cinema bundle, but you can also add it on to other packages at any time.
+You can add Sky Cinema onto your Sky TV package at any time - it works on a monthly rolling basis, so you can add and remove it by the month.
 As well as watching live and on-demand channels on the TV, you’ll also be able to access the Sky Go service and watch movies on your phone, tablet and computer, and - for an extra fee - other devices like smart TVs and game consoles.